Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Start Bottom Watering

-When the lettuce seedlings are at this height, we start to water the tray from the bottom.
-Simply remove the planting tray or lift one end and pour in about 2-cups of water into the bottom tray.
+We water the tray from the bottom when the lettuce seedlings are at this height.
+Simply remove the planting tray or lift one end and pour about 2 cups of water into the bottom tray.

-When you lower the planting tray, the water is forced upward into the coconut coir soil base and absorbed.
+When you lower the planting tray, the water is absorbed into the coconut coir soil base.

 We check moisture levels daily.
 At this point, you may need water every other day or so.
-But once the plants get larger, you'll need to water almost every day.
+But once the plants get larger, you’ll need to water them almost daily.

 One Week After Planting